 - Collecting, distributing and storing data

-What qualifications do I need to be a clinical research associate (CRA)?To become a CRA, you’ll need to obtain a graduate or postgraduate degree in one of the following:
+What qualifications do I need to be a CRA?To become a CRA, you’ll need to obtain a graduate or postgraduate degree in one of the following:

 - Clinical Research